Luis Diaz is perfect for Liverpool, just look at his wondergoal v Man City

 Most of his 15 goals this season have followed a similar pattern: cut inside from the left, aim for the low far corner, score.

 There is an air of inevitability about this move which is often seen in some of the world’s best players.
-Arjen Robben for example, was the undisputed king of the cut-inside-and-shoot move, where even if you knew what was coming, you had no way of stopping it.
+Arjen Robben for example, was the undisputed king of the cut-inside-and-shoot move.
+Even if you knew what was coming, you had no way of stopping it.

 The way Diaz occupies space on the left is very similar to Mane.
 Mane has been world-class for Liverpool for a number of seasons, and his runs towards the back post have helped him score over 100 goals in the Premier League.